johngthompson/johngthompson.github.io/_posts/2006-06-02-trashville.markdown

 layout:	post
 title:	No joy in Trashville
 subtitle:	What’s the difference between Nunavut’s capital and a garbage dump?
 Not much.
+awards: Winner of the Quebec Community Newspaper Association's award for best municipal reporting
 author:     Nunatsiaq News
 category:	Features
 date:	2006-06-02